SelfMemory/SelfMemory/examples/README.md

-# InMemory SDK Examples
+# SelfMemory SDK Examples

-This directory contains comprehensive examples and test suites for the InMemory SDK.
+This directory contains comprehensive examples and test suites for the SelfMemory SDK.

 ## Files Overview